 Crossover Bitless Bridles

-With the chin-crossed bitless system, leather straps run from the noseband.
-The leather straps are provided with reinrings at the end.
-Reins with clip and with buckle closure can be attached to the reinrings.
+With the chin-crossed bitless system, leather straps run from the noseband trough rings under the chin.
+The leather straps are provided with rein rings at the end.
+Reins with clip and with buckle closure can be attached to the rein rings.

-The moment you pull at the rein, pressure provided on the lower jaw, just behind the chin and slight pressure on the nose of the horse.
+The moment you put pressure trough the reins, the pressure provided on the lower jaw, just behind the chin and slight pressure on the nose of the horse.
 By asking at the right rein, pressure comes on the left side of the horse's head.

 When both reins are asked, the noseband closes around the nose and the most pressure comes on the nose of the horse.